Artorius104/Hackathon-Starton-PollPlatform/README-Template.md

 ## Solution
 Our project resolves this issues by:
-- allowing everyone to have their own voice
+- Allowing everyone to have their own voice
-- generating a smart contract for the creator to choose how many people can vote
+- Generating a smart contract for the creator to choose how many people can vote
-- the results are updated, appears on the blockchain (and we generate a new NFT with the current results)
+- The results are updated, appears on the blockchain (and we generate a new NFT with the current results)

-# Installation
+## Installation

-Les étapes pour installer votre programme....

-Dites ce qu'il faut faire...

-_exemple_: Executez la commande ``telnet mapscii.me`` pour commencer ensuite [...]
+ ``commandes``

 Ensuite vous pouvez montrer ce que vous obtenez au final...

-## Démarrage
+## Team and comments

-Dites comment faire pour lancer votre projet
+_Created by Poll Of Autumn_

-## Fabriqué avec
+## Delivery

 Entrez les programmes/logiciels/ressources que vous avez utilisé pour développer votre projet